m-yamazoe/documentation/saas/users/intro.rst

 ------------

 User management in enStratus is tightly integrated with enStratus accounts, groups, roles, and budget codes.
-Let's define a few terms that will help provide useful context for understanding how users work.
+Let's define those terms to provide context for understanding how users work.

 #.
 A **company** is a logical entity in enStratus that contains one or more accounts.
    When the first account is created, a company name is required.